A trip to Japan would not be complete without a little sake tasting! But unless you are an avid sake drinker, it can be hard to know where to begin.

 We hope our Sake 101 guide helps you get the most out of your next sake experience!

 So what do the Japanese call “sake”?
 In Japanese, the word for what we refer to as sake is nihonshu.
-Nihonshu translates as “Japanese alcohol,” and if you ask for nihonshu at an izakaya you will be greeted with a smile.
+Nihonshu translates as “Japanese alcohol,” and if you ask for nihonshu at an izakaya, you will be greeted with a smile.

-Language lesson aside, we will be referring to this wonderful beverage as sake in this article, to keep things as simple as possible.
+Language lesson aside, we will be referring to this wonderful beverage as sake in this article to keep things as simple as possible.

-Key Sake Words
+Key Sake Terms

 If you want to become a sake samurai, you’ll need to go to sake school.
-But if you want to start with the basics, here are some key concepts and terms that will help you wrap your head around this delicious beverage.
+But if you want to start with the basics, here are some key concepts and terms that will help you wrap your head around this delicious drink.

 One of the first steps in sake making is the polishing of the rice.
-Prior to the actual sake making process the rice kernel has to be “polished” — or milled — to remove the outer layer of each grain, exposing its starchy core.
+Prior to the actual sake-making process, the rice kernel has to be “polished” — or milled — to remove the outer layer of each grain, exposing its starchy core.

 Junmai is brewed using only rice, water, yeast, and koji — there are no other additives, such as sugar or alcohol.
 Unless a bottle of sake says “junmai” (this will be written in Japanese as 純米), it will have added brewers alcohol and/or other additives.

 While junmai sounds like a good thing (and it usually is!), just because a sake is not junmai does not mean it is inferior.
-Additives such as distilled brewers alcohol are used by skilled brewers to change and enhance flavor profiles and aromas, and can make for some very smooth and easy-to-drink sakes.
+Additives such as distilled brewers alcohol are used by skilled brewers to change and enhance flavor profiles and aromas, and can make for some very smooth and easy-to-drink sake.

-Now that you’ve learned what polishing and junmai mean, let’s talk about the different types of sake!
+Now that you’ve learned what polishing and junmai mean, let’s talk about the different types of sake.

 Types of Sake